f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     Commit complete.
     appliance-1(config-sw-component-lacpd)#

-Viewing Logs from the GUI
+Viewing Logs from the WebUI
 --------------------------

-In the intial release you cannot view the F5OS logs directly from the GUI, although you can download them from the GUI.
+In the intial release you cannot view the F5OS logs directly from the WebUI, although you can download them from the WebUI.
 To view the logs you can use the CLI or API, or download the files and then view, or use a remote syslog server.
-To download log files from the GUI go to the **System Settings -> File Utilities** page.
+To download log files from the WebUI go to the **System Settings -> File Utilities** page.
 Here there are various logs directories you can download files from.
 You have the option to **Export** files to a remote HTTPS server, or **Download** the files directly to your client machine through the browser.

 .. image:: images/rseries_diagnostics/image4.png
   :align: center